-Gaming headsets suffer from the same market inundation that other peripherals do, in that the budget level floor is flooded with products that are rife with both poor quality and poor audio.
-While cheap options are aplenty, finding a budget headset that truly strikes a balance between price and performance, with a focus on the latter, is more the exception than the rule.
+With a budget level floor flooded by products rife with both poor quality and poor audio, gaming headsets suffer from the same market illness that other peripherals do.
+While there are many cheap options available, finding a budget headset that truly strikes a balance between price and performance, with a focus on the latter, is more the exception than the rule.
 EasySMX is trying to change that.

 Founded in 2008 by former professional gamer Stephen Liu and based in Shenzhen, China, EasySMX isn’t new to the game, but are relatively new to the western hemisphere.
 EasySMX is carving out a reputation for affordable hardware, with a focus on keyboards, mice, controllers, and a new line of gaming chairs.
 The company reached out and offered to send me the VIP002S RGB headset, which sits at the top of EasySMX’s product stack in terms of headsets at $35.
 We’ll look at performance versus price, features, and build quality.

 32Ω ± 15%